dioufseck-rgb/Kairos/outputs/exec_narrative.md

-## Key Drivers of Unplanned Downtime Hours (Next 30d)

-This report identifies the primary causal drivers influencing Unplanned Downtime Hours (Next 30d).
-We found that Spare Parts Availability Index and Maintenance Quality Index are key factors that, if improved, could reduce downtime.
-Conversely, Production Target Pressure Index and Lubrication Interval (Days) are associated with increased downtime.
-Operator Training Hours (Monthly) shows a minor negative association with downtime.
-Understanding these causal pathways is crucial for effective intervention strategies.
+## Causal Analysis of Final Arrival Delay

+This report identifies key drivers influencing 'final_arrival_delay_min'.
+Our analysis, based on 5000 rows of data, reveals that 'dwell_passenger_delay_s2' and 'dwell_passenger_delay_s5' are the most significant causal factors, with 'connection_hold_delay_s2', 'track_delay_g5', and 'track_delay_g2' also contributing to delays.
+Interventions targeting passenger dwell delays show potential for impact, though with considerable uncertainty in the estimated effect range.
+The causal pathways identified are based on undirected shortest paths, indicating that while a relationship exists, the precise directionality of all links within the chain was not uniquely identified.

 ### Key causal drivers
-- **Maintenance Quality Index** — A one standard deviation increase in Maintenance Quality Index is causally associated with a decrease of -2.0048112824315227 Unplanned Downtime Hours (Next 30d) per +1σ.
+- **connection_hold_delay_s2** — For every +1 standard deviation increase in connection_hold_delay_s2, final_arrival_delay_min is expected to increase by 1.316 minutes, holding all other factors constant.
+  - If we intervene on this driver in a realistic way (p50 → p75 (median to 75th percentile)), how would expected final_arrival_delay_min change, given the discovered causal structure?
+  - What-if: counterfactual not available (SCM skipped: non-numeric / low-variance / discrete intervention variable.)
+  - Chain: connection_hold_delay_s2 → arrival_delay_s2 → arrival_delay_s3 → arrival_delay_s4 → arrival_delay_s5 → final_arrival_delay_min
+  - Notes: The causal chain was identified as an undirected shortest path, meaning the direction of causality for all links within the chain was not uniquely identified.
+Counterfactual analysis was skipped due to the intervention variable's characteristics.
+- **track_delay_g5** — For every +1 standard deviation increase in track_delay_g5, final_arrival_delay_min is expected to increase by 1.057 minutes, holding all other factors constant.
-  - If we intervene on this driver in a realistic way (p50 → p75 (median to 75th percentile)), how would expected Unplanned Downtime Hours (Next 30d) change, given the discovered causal structure?
+  - If we intervene on this driver in a realistic way (p50 → p75 (median to 75th percentile)), how would expected final_arrival_delay_min change, given the discovered causal structure?
-  - What-if: Δ ≈ -1.588 (CI -13.305..+10.567)
+  - What-if: counterfactual not available (No (directed or salvageable) causal path to outcome in discovered graph; SCM what-if skipped.)
-  - Chain: Maintenance Quality Index → Vibration RMS → Failure Risk (0-1) → Unplanned Downtime Hours (Next 30d)
+  - Chain: track_delay_g5 → segment_total_delay_g5 → arrival_delay_s1 → arrival_delay_s2 → arrival_delay_s3 → final_arrival_delay_min
-  - Notes: There is uncertainty in the counterfactual estimate, as indicated by the wide confidence interval.
-The causal direction within the chain was not uniquely identified by the discovery algorithm.
+  - Notes: The causal chain was identified as an undirected shortest path, meaning the direction of causality for all links within the chain was not uniquely identified.
+Counterfactual analysis was skipped because no directed or salvageable causal path to the outcome was found in the discovered graph.
-- **Production Target Pressure Index** — A one standard deviation increase in Production Target Pressure Index is causally associated with an increase of 1.6487443865426834 Unplanned Downtime Hours (Next 30d) per +1σ.
+- **track_delay_g2** — For every +1 standard deviation increase in track_delay_g2, final_arrival_delay_min is expected to increase by 1.054 minutes, holding all other factors constant.
-  - If we intervene on this driver in a realistic way (p50 → p75 (median to 75th percentile)), how would expected Unplanned Downtime Hours (Next 30d) change, given the discovered causal structure?
+  - If we intervene on this driver in a realistic way (p50 → p75 (median to 75th percentile)), how would expected final_arrival_delay_min change, given the discovered causal structure?
-  - What-if: Δ ≈ +1.226 (CI -12.359..+12.388)
-  - Chain: Production Target Pressure Index → Defect Rate Index → Unplanned Downtime Hours (Next 30d)
+  - What-if: counterfactual not available (No (directed or salvageable) causal path to outcome in discovered graph; SCM what-if skipped.)
+  - Chain: track_delay_g2 → segment_total_delay_g2 → arrival_delay_s1 → arrival_delay_s2 → arrival_delay_s3 → final_arrival_delay_min
-  - Notes: There is uncertainty in the counterfactual estimate, as indicated by the wide confidence interval.
-The causal direction within the chain was not uniquely identified by the discovery algorithm.
+  - Notes: The causal chain was identified as an undirected shortest path, meaning the direction of causality for all links within the chain was not uniquely identified.
+Counterfactual analysis was skipped because no directed or salvageable causal path to the outcome was found in the discovered graph.
-- **Lubrication Interval (Days)** — A one standard deviation increase in Lubrication Interval (Days) is causally associated with an increase of 0.4083902250330512 Unplanned Downtime Hours (Next 30d) per +1σ.
+- **dwell_passenger_delay_s2** — For every +1 standard deviation increase in dwell_passenger_delay_s2, final_arrival_delay_min is expected to increase by 2.250 minutes, holding all other factors constant.
-  - If we intervene on this driver in a realistic way (p50 → p75 (median to 75th percentile)), how would expected Unplanned Downtime Hours (Next 30d) change, given the discovered causal structure?
+  - If we intervene on this driver in a realistic way (p50 → p75 (median to 75th percentile)), how would expected final_arrival_delay_min change, given the discovered causal structure?
-  - What-if: Δ ≈ +0.933 (CI -11.515..+12.752)
+  - What-if: Δ ≈ +0.918 (CI -18.465..+24.116)
-  - Chain: Lubrication Interval (Days) → Vibration RMS → Failure Risk (0-1) → Unplanned Downtime Hours (Next 30d)
+  - Chain: dwell_passenger_delay_s2 → passengers → dwell_passenger_delay_s6 → final_arrival_delay_min
-  - Notes: There is uncertainty in the counterfactual estimate, as indicated by the wide confidence interval.
-The causal direction within the chain was not uniquely identified by the discovery algorithm.
+  - Notes: The causal chain was identified as an undirected shortest path, meaning the direction of causality for all links within the chain was not uniquely identified.
+The counterfactual estimate shows a wide confidence interval, indicating significant uncertainty in the precise impact of this intervention.
-- **Operator Training Hours (Monthly)** — A one standard deviation increase in Operator Training Hours (Monthly) is causally associated with a decrease of -0.1519912030399265 Unplanned Downtime Hours (Next 30d) per +1σ.
+- **dwell_passenger_delay_s5** — For every +1 standard deviation increase in dwell_passenger_delay_s5, final_arrival_delay_min is expected to increase by 2.197 minutes, holding all other factors constant.
-  - If we intervene on this driver in a realistic way (p50 → p75 (median to 75th percentile)), how would expected Unplanned Downtime Hours (Next 30d) change, given the discovered causal structure?
+  - If we intervene on this driver in a realistic way (p50 → p75 (median to 75th percentile)), how would expected final_arrival_delay_min change, given the discovered causal structure?
-  - What-if: Δ ≈ -0.181 (CI -12.890..+10.990)
+  - What-if: Δ ≈ +1.155 (CI -18.425..+26.900)
-  - Chain: Operator Training Hours (Monthly) → Procedure Compliance Index → Defect Rate Index → Unplanned Downtime Hours (Next 30d)
+  - Chain: dwell_passenger_delay_s5 → passengers → dwell_passenger_delay_s6 → final_arrival_delay_min
-  - Notes: There is uncertainty in the counterfactual estimate, as indicated by the wide confidence interval.
-The causal direction within the chain was not uniquely identified by the discovery algorithm.
+  - Notes: The causal chain was identified as an undirected shortest path, meaning the direction of causality for all links within the chain was not uniquely identified.
+The counterfactual estimate shows a wide confidence interval, indicating significant uncertainty in the precise impact of this intervention.

 ### What not to optimize (and why)
 - None.

 ### Next steps
-- Prioritize interventions on 'Spare Parts Availability Index' and 'Maintenance Quality Index' to potentially reduce Unplanned Downtime Hours (Next 30d).
-- Investigate the pathways identified for 'Production Target Pressure Index' and 'Lubrication Interval (Days)' to understand how they contribute to increased downtime and identify mitigation strategies.
-- Further analyze the identified causal chains to refine understanding of the mechanisms and potential interaction effects between drivers.
+- Validate the identified causal pathways and their directionality with domain experts to refine the understanding of these complex systems.
-- Monitor the impact of any implemented interventions on Unplanned Downtime Hours (Next 30d) and related metrics to validate causal findings.
+- Investigate the specific mechanisms through which 'dwell_passenger_delay_s2' and 'dwell_passenger_delay_s5' influence 'passengers' and subsequently 'dwell_passenger_delay_s6' to better target interventions.
+- Prioritize interventions on drivers with available counterfactual estimates, while acknowledging the wide confidence intervals and inherent uncertainty.
+- Collect additional data or conduct targeted experiments to reduce uncertainty in counterfactual estimates and confirm the causal directions for 'undirected_shortest' paths.